bemasc/pseudorandom-ctls/draft-cpbs-pseudorandom-ctls.md

 * Efficient support for demultiplexing arbitrary cTLS templates.
 * Addressing information leakage in the length and timing of transmissions.

+### Experimental status

+This specification has experimental status (INTENDED).
+The goals of this experiment include:

+* To assess the internet's tolerance of unrecognized protocols.
+* To gain experience with TSPRPs in a protocol context.
+* To exercise cTLS's extensibility features.
+* To support practical and theoretical research into protocol distinguishability.

 # The Pseudorandom Extension

 ## Form